m-reza-rahman/azure-cafe/README.md

 * You need to have an Azure DevOps Project.
 You can sign up for Azure DevOps for free [here](https://azure.microsoft.com/en-us/services/devops/).
 [Here](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project) are instructions on how to set up an Azure DevOps Project.
 Make sure you choose Git for source control.

 ## Start Managed PostgreSQL on Azure
 We will be using the fully managed PostgreSQL offering in Azure for this demo.
-If you have not set it up yet, please do so now.

 * Go to the [Azure portal](http://portal.azure.com).
-* Select Create a resource -> Databases -> Azure Database for PostgreSQL.
+* Select 'Create a resource'.
+In the search box, enter and select 'Azure Database for PostgreSQL'.
+Hit create.
 Select a single server.
 * Specify the Server name to be azure-cafe-db-`<your suffix>` (the suffix could be your first name such as "reza").
 Create a new resource group named azure-cafe-group-`<your suffix>` (the suffix could be your first name such as "reza").
 Specify the login name to be postgres.
 Specify the password to be Secret123!.
 Hit 'Create'.
 It will take a moment for the database to deploy and be ready for use.
 * In the portal, go to 'All resources'.
 Find and click on azure-cafe-db-`<your suffix>`.
 Open the connection security panel.
 Enable access to Azure services, disable SSL connection enforcement and then hit Save.